alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     window_fm

-We can see that that the counts for the same feature are lower after we shortened the training window
+We can see that that the counts for the same feature are lower after we shorten the training window:

 .. ipython:: python